ninest/swipeable_card/README.md

 This value should not be required, as it is found through trial and error.
 We can remove the requirement of this value once we found a way to properly animate a widget going off screen using `Align`.

 ## Other information
-Project start date: 1 May, 2020
+Project start date: 1 May, 2020.

+This package was extracted from my app [Shots](https://github.com/themindstorm/Shots).
+Check it out!